josephrbedford/readmeGen/README.md

 To install dependencies, run this command:

-npm i
+npm -i inquirer@8.2.4

 ## Usage

-dsfserw4
+run node index.js

 ## License

-  This project is licensed under MIT
+  This project is licensed under NONE

 ## Contributing

-sdgrthy
+No contributions at this time

 Run this command for tests:

-dsfsfgew
+Not applicable.

 ## Questions

-For questions about the repo, open an issue or contact me at ewfwefw.
-More of my work can be found at [wefew](https://github.com/undefined/).
+For questions about the repo, open an issue or contact me at none.
+More of my work can be found at [josephrbedford](https://github.com/josephrbedford/).